Seizures of Cash by U.S. Postal Inspectors

 • drug traffickers also ship currency and relevant documents, such as ledgers and travel tickets, through the U.S. Mail as part of the business of drug trafficking.
 Sending bulk cash shipments and pertinent documents through the mail allows drug traffickers to avoid an electronic trail of wire transfers and communication.

-Based on those assumptions, the Postal Inspector might conclude that probable cause exists to believe that in a particular parcel there is a controlled substance and/or evidence, fruits, and instrumentalities of violations of Title 21, United States Code, Sections 841(a) (1), 843(b), and 846.
+Based on those assumptions, the postal inspector might conclude that probable cause exists to believe that a controlled substance and/or evidence, fruits, and instrumentalities of violations of Title 21, United States Code, Sections 841(a) (1), 843(b), and 846 are present in a particular parcel.

 Those items might include controlled substances and/or materials relating to the transportation, ordering, distribution, possession and/or sale of controlled substances, including U.S. currency that may be the proceeds of drug trafficking and correspondence or other documents relating to drug trafficking.